 One example of this is a project we have been working on for Edinburgh City Council - Public Life Street Assessments.

-We have been commissioned by City of Edinburgh Council to research and analyse the issues and opportunities that currently exist in the street environment of 8 town centres across Edinburgh.
-We have completed 5 of these to date and are now working on the final 3 town centres (Corstorphine, Gorgie/Dalry and Tollcross).
+We were commissioned by City of Edinburgh Council to research and analyse the issues and opportunities that currently exist in the street environment of 8 town centres across Edinburgh.
 These town centres are important as local hubs for residents, featuring local shops and amenities, as a place to bump into people you know, and each with their own character and identity.
 Our Street Assessments aim to look at how these high streets are doing currently, what issues there are in terms of how they are experienced by users and local residents as a place, and also observe how they currently function in terms of movement on foot in particular, but also by bike.
 From there we make design recommendations to aim to improve the quality and liveability of these places - shown by an increase in public life.

 We then go through a rigorous analysis progress to find patterns in the data, and help highlight particular issues or where there might be opportunities to improve the design of the street environment.
 This allows us to start to define how each town centres functions as both a place, but also in terms of movement for pedestrians.
 They focus on direct observation as well as user experience, and combine this with our design expertise.
 The resulting suggestions for improvement and design recommendations come from this research baseline of information, but are also guided by other policies and guidance such as the Edinburgh Street Design Guidance.